RosterElf Logo

 Frequently asked questions

 • A split shift is when an employee's work day is divided into two or more separate periods with an unpaid break of more than one hour between them.
 For example, working 10am-2pm, then returning 5pm-10pm.
-The total span cannot exceed 12 hours, and a split shift allowance must be paid.
+The total span cannot exceed 12 hours, and a split shift allowance must be paid under the Hospitality Award.

 • The split shift allowance is an additional payment required when an employee works a split shift.
 The amount is specified in the Hospitality Award and compensates for the inconvenience of working across an extended span with a significant unpaid break.
-Check the current award rates.
+Check the current award rates for exact amounts.

 • Any time worked beyond a 12-hour spread must be paid at overtime rates (double time).
 The 12-hour limit includes all working time and the unpaid break.
 If an employee starts at 10am, they cannot work past 10pm without overtime applying.